deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/redis/best-practices.md

 ## Performance Metrics

 1. Memory Usage: used_memory
 2. Number of commands processed: total_commands_processed
 3. Latency
 4. Fragmentation Ratio
 5. Evictions

 ## Parsers

-Parser classes provide a way to control how responses from the Redis server are parsed. redis-py ships with two parser classes, the PythonParser and the HiredisParser.
-By default, redis-py will attempt to use the HiredisParser if you have the hiredis module installed and will fallback to the PythonParser otherwise.
+Parser classes provide a way to control how responses from the Redis server are parsed. redis-py ships with two parser classes, the PythonParser and the Hiredis Parser.
+By default, redis-py will attempt to use the Hiredis Parser if you have the hiredis module installed and will fallback to the PythonParser otherwise.

 Hiredis is a C library maintained by the core Redis team.
-Pieter Noordhuis was kind enough to create Python bindings.
+Pieter Noordhu is was kind enough to create Python bindings.
 Using Hiredis can provide up to a 10x speed improvement in parsing responses from the Redis server.
 The performance increase is most noticeable when retrieving many pieces of data, such as from LRANGE or SMEMBERS operations.

-$ pip install hiredis
+`$ pip install hiredis`